Genetic Diagnosis in Adults

 Some adults, either prior to marriage or starting a family, will decide to undergo carrier screening, a specific type of genetic testing.
 Even though an adult may not show any symptoms of a rare disease, it is possible that they are carriers for a gene or chromosomal change, that can be passed onto their children who may then in turn develop a rare disease.

 When syndromes are inherited in an autosomal recessive pattern, it means that both parents of the affected child carry copies of the gene mutation or change.
 With each pregnancy, affected couples have a 25% chance of passing the both copies of the mutation to their child, thus triggering a rare disease.
 Examples of syndromes inherited in this way include Tay-Sachs, Cystic Fibrosis, Fragile X, and Sickle Cell Anemia.
 With each pregnancy there is a 50% chance of one copy of the gene mutation being passed onto the child, which would make them a carrier as well.

 Carrier screening may also test for gene changes that may cause an autosomal dominant syndrome.
 However a patient with a gene change that can be inherited in an autosomal dominant pattern, will be themselves affected by the rare disease, and should display symptoms.
 Usually in this instance, carrier screening is not necessary.

-Rare disease diagnosis in adults
+Genetic diagnosis in adults for rare disease

 Genetic diagnosis in adults can also involve diagnosis of a rare disease or genetic syndrome.
 This diagnosis may be triggered due to symptoms of a rare disease, or revealed through carrier screening, depending on the type of genetic syndrome, and the severity of symptoms.